telerik/winforms-docs/gridview/rows/removing-rows.md

 {{endregion}}

-If you want to remove a row at a specific position, call RemoveAt() method and pass the row index.#_[C#] Remove row at specified position_
+If you want to remove a row at a specific position, call RemoveAt() method and pass the row index.

 {{source=..\SamplesCS\GridView\Rows\RemovingRows.cs region=removeRowAt}}
 {{source=..\SamplesVB\GridView\Rows\RemovingRows.vb region=removeRowAt}}